zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

 <properties
-   pageTitle="Visual Studio에서 Azure 응용 프로그램 게시 또는 배포 준비 | Microsoft Azure" description="클라우드 및 저장소 계정 서비스를 설정하고 Azure 응용 프로그램을 구성하는 절차에 대해 알아봅니다." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Prepare to publish or deploy an Azure application from Visual Studio | Microsoft Azure" description="Learn the procedures to set up cloud and storage account services and configure your Azure application." services="visual-studio-online" documentationCenter="na" authors="TomArcher"